 Missing the bright mornings of summer?
 If you’re already down about the cost of living, waking up to dark, gloomy skies and cold temperatures isn’t going to make you feel better, plus SAD (Seasonal Affective Disorder) can come into effect during these months too, making getting out of bed even harder.

-We suggest investing in a light box - a small, bedside table-friendly light up box that mimics sunlight, helping alleviate the problems that come when faced with a lack of it.
+To help combat SAD, we suggest investing in a light box - a small, bedside table-friendly light up box that mimics sunlight, helping alleviate the problems that come when faced with a lack of it.
 This can also help with your internal body clock (your circadian rhythm), letting your body know that it’s time to get up because the sun is up (even when it’s not).

 These boxes can come with an alarm clock installed, going off and lighting up when it’s time to get up, so you can wake up and jump out of bed, not worried about the cold.
 Adding a bit of sunlight to your room in the mornings has the benefit of improved wellbeing, energy, and productivity and it is a useful thing that you need to kickstart your day.